 Learn more about the Hiking Trails and the Vectors of Memory

 To follow in the footsteps of history, visit:

 Join us on a journey today to discover the history, personal stories, events, and sites across Europe by visiting:

-As a platform, Europe Remembers enables diverse communities to reflect on the complex heritage of World War II from multiple historical perspectives.
+It enables diverse communities to reflect on the complex heritage of World War II from multiple historical perspectives.
 The aim is to teach, to share experiences, and to encourage mutual understanding of our shared past.
 With fewer eyewitnesses each passing year, Europe Remembers seeks actively to promote new ways of commemorating and remembering World War II for the future.

 Since May 2019, the Europe Remembers team has gone “On Tour” to visit and to present the most important sites and regions marked by World War II across Europe.
 At each location, interviews with eyewitnesses, historians, and other individuals bring us closer to the personal stories and histories that link the continent.

 The LRE Foundation is committed to promoting innovative active remembrance and memory transmission projects targeting the younger generations through the LRE Youth Programme.
 An essential feature of these initiatives is the inclusion and sharing of diverse experiences, applying a multi-perspective approach to WWII history and remembrance.

 With HistoryTreks, funded by the Erasmus+ programme, students of different countries get together to reflect on the history and impact of WWII on their regions with formal and non-formal learning methods, including hiking the Liberation Route Europe and visiting remembrance sites along the way.